-Offbeat Bride on Labels of Love #In the news October 2 | Ariel offbeatbride Related Post Offbeat Bride interview about unplugged weddings on New Hampshire Public Radio I first wrote about unplugged weddings way back in 2011, with a two-post series.
+Offbeat Bride on Labels of Love #In the news Posted Oct 2 2017 Ariel arielmstallings Related Post Offbeat Bride interview about unplugged weddings on New Hampshire Public Radio I first wrote about unplugged weddings way back in 2011, with a two-post series.
 The posts went crazy viral and in the three years since...
 Read more Philosopher Carrie Jenkins recently interviewed me for her podcast, Labels of Love.
 In the six-minute segment, I talk about people's concerns over both halves of the Offbeat Bride name (there are problems with OFFBEAT and problems with BRIDE!), as well as why folks prioritize wedding photography so much.
 The piece finishes a discussion of my second book, and why I hope no one ever needs to read it.
 Listen here!
 If you want more than six minutes of Carrie's and my thoughts on marriage, polyamory, narratives of love stories, and more, you can watch an event we hosted together in Seattle this summer.
 Offbeat Bride & Carrie Jenkins discuss "What Love Is" Ariel Meadow Stallings, publisher of offbeatbride.com, hosts a discussion with philosopher Carrie Jenkins, author of "What Love Is: And What It Could Be."
 Topics include the why we're so afraid to actually THINK about love, philosophical water weenies, #polyamory vs amatonormativity, and how weddings in the 21st century are totally different (and yet exactly the same).
-Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+Ariel Author of three editions of the Offbeat Bride book and the brand-new From Shitshow To Afterglow, Ariel Meadow Stallings acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+To follow her latest work, join join The Afterglow, for exclusive access to essays, videos, online courses, and more.
 PREVIOUS Temporary tattoos for your permanently awesome bridal party NEXT "I love this glam Star Wars wedding."
 "I know."
 (Don't miss this one, Star Wars fans!)
 Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
+No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.